Easy Jigsaw Cutting Station For Your Workshop

 I decided to use a 12mm thick plywood board.
 A thinner would work as well (9 mm) but I like how solid and sturdy the track is.

-The width of the shoe for my jigsaw is 84 mm – take into account the width of your jigsaw when building the guide rail.
+My jigsaw’s shoe width is 84 mm—make sure to consider the width of your jigsaw when constructing the guide rail.

 Jigsaw Cutting Station - Jigsaw width